jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     # a set is not None
     # a list is not None
     # a tuple is not None
-    # a string not None
+    # a string is not None
     # a float is not None
     # an integer is not None
     # True is not None